Heading to Sydney with kids? We’ve lived here for 8 years and have checked out all the best family fun activities in town. We share them all here.

 Ride the rides at Luna Park

-Luna Park is one of the most fun places for kids in Sydney.
+All Sydney kids love Luna Park!
 This 1930s-era amusement park has a fun carnival vibe and a whole host of thrill rides.

 Luna Park is free to enter if you don’t plan on riding the rides.
 Ride tickets can be bought as single-ride tickets or you can buy unlimited rides tickets.
 Ticket prices are by height, which determine which rides you can go on.